Sugar-Free Peanut Butter Cookies (Video)

-- In mixing bowl, use electric beater to beat together the egg, Granulated Stevia or sweetener(s) of your choice, baking powder, and vanilla for about a minute.
+- In mixing bowl, use electric beater to beat together the egg, golden Monkfruit Sweetener, baking powder, and vanilla for about a minute.

 - Add peanut butter, water, and sea salt and beat together until it's well combined.
 (The mixture was fairly dry; just be sure the peanut butter is mixed well with the other ingredients.)

-- Add peanuts if using, and beat a few times to blend peanuts into dough.
+- Chop peanuts if using, and beat a few times to blend peanuts into dough.

-- Use a large non-stick cookie sheet.
-Measure out a heaping teaspoon of batter for each cookie, roll into a ball, and then smash down with a fork.
+- Measure out about a tablespoon of batter for each cookie, roll into a ball, and then smash down with a fork.
 (We got 20 small cookies.)

-- Bake 15 minutes, or slightly longer, until cookies feel firm and are slightly browned.
+- Bake 14-15 minutes, or until cookies are starting to feel firm and are slightly browned.
 (They will still feel quite soft to the touch when they're done.)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Of course since there’s no flour or sugar in the recipe these peanut butter cookies are a low-carb cookie, low-glycemic, Keto, and gluten-free cookie.
-They’re also much more South Beach Diet friendly than than a normal cookie, but if you’re following South Beach, nut flours are limited to phase 2 or 3.
-No matter what diet plan you’re following, you may want to use portion control if you’re actively trying to lose weight.
+Of course since there’s no flour or sugar in the recipe these peanut butter cookies are a low-carb, Keto, and gluten-free cookie.
+They’re also much more South Beach Diet friendly than than a normal cookie, but if you’re strictly following the original South Beach Diet, they’re definitely high in fat for South Beach.
+No matter what diet plan you’re following, you may need to use portion control on these cookies if you’re actively trying to lose weight.

 Find More Recipes Like This One: